 Homeowners should make temporary arrangements for the part of the house being remodeled to reduce inconveniences.
 Valuables should be kept safe to prevent loss or damage while remodeling is going on.
 The homeowner should also be nice to the contractors and workers to ensure everything goes smoothly.

 There is no easy home remodeling project, either as a DIY or with professional help.
 Great care should be taken beforehand, by the homeowner to ensure the remodeling is really needed.
-The owner should also put in the ground work, to end up with the best for less when it comes to costs.
-If you live in the Portland Oregon area and need a good contractor, you can always visit SFW Construction.
-They have a great track record and good referrals.
+The owner should also put in the groundwork, to end up with the best for less when it comes to costs.